-- HMRC and the Treasury sought to influence the review from before the start of the review until the date that the final report was issued. - The Review secretariat team had an improperly close working relationship with HMRC and Treasury staff. - There was collaboration between the Treasury and the Review over dealing with the press, in at least one case lines were provided for the review team/Sir Amyas to use and extraordinarily, the Review secretariat discussed responses to press approaches with the Chancellor's press secretary, and received and used suggestions from the Treasury as to how to respond to the press. - The Treasury sought to influence the choice of experts appointed to advise the review, suggesting that those who have spoken before Select Committees should be avoided.
-Notably, experts appearing before Select Committees who have been critical of the Loan Charge and of HMRC.
-This can be seen to be an attempt to steer the review away from any experts who were known to be critical. - The Review secretariat team afforded HMRC and the Treasury privileged early access to the report's conclusions.
+- HMRC and the Treasury sought to influence the review from before the start of the review until the date that the final report was issued. - The Review secretariat team had an improperly close working relationship with HMRC and Treasury staff. - There was collaboration between the Treasury and the Review over dealing with the press, in at least one case lines were provided for the review team/Sir Amyas to use and extraordinarily, the Review secretariat discussed responses to press approaches with the chancellor's press secretary, received and used suggestions from the Treasury as to how to respond to the press. - The independent experts advising the reviewer were subject to pre-approval by the Treasury and HMRC told the review not to appoint experts who were known to have expressed any negative views on the loan charge, including to Parliamentary committees. - The Review secretariat team afforded HMRC and the Treasury privileged early access to the report's conclusions.
 This early access was not extended to other interested parties who were not given any opportunity to raise concerns on its factual accuracy.